 What to Do if You Contributed Too Much to Your Roth IRA

-Tax planning and saving for retirement require attention to detail on an ongoing basis.
-You can easily contribute too much to your Roth IRA if you're not on your toes, but you can fix the problem in one of four ways.
+Tax planning and saving for retirement require a lot of attention to detail on an ongoing basis.
+You can easily contribute too much to your Roth IRA if you're not on your toes, but you have four options for fixing the problem.
 All are pretty straightforward—just pick the solution that works best for your goals.

 You're Over the Limit